 The Walker family

-Because of his fame, many northern Irish families claim to be descended from him, and the Sinclairs are no exception.
-It is known that William Sinclair married Ellen Walker in 1840, and her father was Abraham Walker of Richhill, and his father was Thomas (Tom) Walker of Richhill (1747-1813).
-Tom Walker’s father was Abraham Walker of Annahill, and then of Ballyleany, near Richhill, who lived from 1724 until 1786, according to his gravestone at St. Aidan’s Church, Kilmore.
-This, though, is where the ancestral trail currently ends.
+Because of what he did, many Protestant families were proud of their ancestral links to his family, and the Sinclairs were no exception.
+William Sinclair married Ellen Walker in 1840.
+Her father was Abraham Walker and her grandfather Thomas (Tom) Walker of Richhill (1747-1813).
+Tom Walker’s father was Abraham Walker of Annahill and then of Ballyleny, near Richhill, who lived from 1724 until 1786.

 Abraham Walker of Richhill (1791-1827)